Sun4-me/DataSci-Notes/README.md

 # DataSci-Notes
-:ledger: A place to record my thoughts and progress in data science Python Fundamentals
+:ledger: A place to record my thoughts and progress in data science.